 If you’re a business that’s not in a static state, and you expect to grow or maybe even downsize in the future, Xero is the accounting software you can count on to have your back all the way through!

 - Xero’s interface and systems are simpler

-In the early 2010s, Quickbooks was criticised for its old-timey and clunky interface.
-While it’s made progress since then, Xero has already established itself as a pioneer in modern, smooth and easy-to-use interfaces.
+In the early 2010s, Quickbooks was criticized for its old-timey and clunky interface.
+While it’s made progress since then, Xero has already established itself as a pioneer in modern, smooth, and easy-to-use interfaces.

-Xero’s user interface looks better, has the user in mind every step along the way and is generally much easier to use than most other accounting softwares.
+Xero’s user interface looks better, has the user in mind every step along the way, and is generally much easier to use than most other accounting software.
 Most startups prefer to use Xero specifically for its modern and simple yet extremely effective design, making mundane accounting tasks fun and enjoyable.

 - Xero is internationally-recognized

-Xero’s automatic bank feeds, simplified payroll, and usability has earned praise from accountants internationally.
-Its systems and flow does not have the North American user as it’s only target audience, but is instead flexible and diverse enough to accommodate users around the world.
+Xero’s automatic bank feeds, simplified payroll, and usability have earned praise from accountants internationally.
+Its systems and flow do not have the North American user as its only target audience but are instead flexible and diverse enough to accommodate users around the world.

-All accounting softwares have their strengths and weaknesses.
+All accounting software has its strengths and weaknesses.
 When deciding on the right accounting software for your business, keep in mind how adaptable it is for your business size and requirements.
-The fact is, your business needs will likely change and you’ll need a system that integrates well with your other systems and scales well with your business as it grows.
+The fact is, your business needs will likely change and you’ll need a system that integrates well with your other systems and scales with your business as it grows.

 Fortunately, accounting software such as Xero hits all the right spots: it’s reasonably priced, has an impressive range of features, suitable for users in and outside of North America, and has an incredibly simple user interface that gets the job done.